We have 15 reasons why Mars is a truly remarkable planet

 However, similar to plume volcanoes, it’s believed that Martian volcanoes melted within the mantle and then raised buoyantly through the crust.

 Currently, there is no tectonic activity because of how much it cooled down.
 It’s possible Mars is still volcanically active.
 But we just haven’t observed any eruptions.

 13. Seasons are twice as long

 Similar to Earth, Mars has a summer, spring, autumn and winter.
 This is because Mars rotates on a tilted axis.
-While Earth’s inclination to equator is 23.5°, Mars is about 25.1°.
+While Earth’s inclination to the equator is 23.5°, Mars is about 25.1°.

-But seasons on Mars generally lasts twice as long.
+But seasons on Mars generally last twice as long.
 This is mainly because of its orbital period (sol) and its eccentric orbit.

-For example, one year on Mars is nearly twice as long at 687 days (1.88 Earth years).
+For example, one year on Mars is almost twice as long as on Earth at 687 days (1.88 Earth years).
 Its day length is close to the same at 1d 0h 45 min.

 Without water, seasons don’t resemble Earth.
 Water can’t freeze to make snow.
 The only snow clouds on Mars consist of carbon dioxide.
-So, its White Christmas isn’t the romantic scene you might picture.
+So, White Christmas isn’t the romantic scene you might picture.